Moose Jaw

 There will be a one-hour break from 12:00 - 1:00 pm.
 Space is limited to 14 spots and pre-registration is required.

 Jody Henderson was born in Prince Albert (Treaty 4 Territory) and raised in Moose Jaw, with roots in James Smith Cree Nation.
 As a Sixties Scoop survivor, much of her early life was spent away from her culture.
 About five years ago, she began a meaningful journey reconnecting with her Cree identity, culture, and heritage.
+During the COVID-19 pandemic, Jody joined a First Nations women’s healing circle where she learned beadwork.
+What began as learning a new skill soon became something deeper – a way to connect with culture, community, and healing.

 Today, Jody works as a Registered Massage Therapist and Esthetician and is also a proud Kokum to two grandsons.
 Together they spend time learning about their culture, travelling to powwows, and creating new memories while reconnecting with traditions that continue to guide their path.